Igx52/prng-b-32/README.md

 1. `s` is the pointer that contains the state.
 Each state integer must be initialized with any combination of values.

-It returns a 32-bit unsigned integer pseudorandom number result.

 It's in the same class as Xorshift32 with 1 auxiliary 32-bit state integer.

 It has a minimum period of 2³² without broken cycles.